wbw520/BotCL/README.md

 ```
 python main_recon.py --num_classes 10 --num_cpt 20 --lr 0.001 --epoch 50 --lr_drop 30
 ```
-Use the following command for inference a sample.
-You can change index to select different input samples.
+Use the following command for the inference of a sample.
+You can change the index to select different input samples.
+Change deactivate (deactivate one concept, 1 to num_class) and see the changes of reconstruction.
 Visualization for the input sample and all concepts are shown at folder "vis" and "vis_pp", respectively.
 ```
-python vis_recon.py --num_classes 10 --num_cpt 20 --index 0 --top_sample 20 --top_sample 20
+python vis_recon.py --num_classes 10 --num_cpt 20 --index 0 --top_sample 20 --top_sample 20 --deactivate -1
 ```

 #### Usage for CUB200, ImageNet and Custom